-CPD courses linked to pupil premium/ safeguarding/SEMH/teaching and learning £3,000 ACES identified and therefore FSW/SENDco aware of these pupils and monitor them carefully.
-We have been working with the ECHO (Early help co-ordinator).
-Identification of both Send and PP pupils.
-Shared conversations were in place for SEND/PP enabling parents to work in partnership with teacher and contribute to their plan and home learning.
-CPD for teachers and TAs linked to school priorities to enhance teaching, learning and assessment - particularly in phonics, reading comprehension, writing and maths- reasoning and problem solving.
+ACES identified and therefore FSW/SENDco aware of these pupils and an monitor them carefully.
+We have bee working with the ECHO (Early help co-ordinator).
+CPD courses linked to pupil premium/ safeguarding/SEMH/teaching and learning £3,000 CPD for teachers and TAs linked to school priorities to enhance teaching, learning and assessment - particularly in phonics, reading comprehension, writing and maths- reasoning and problem solving.
 This has improve skills, knowledge and confidence of staff.
 Curriculum is being further enhanced leading to a wide range of opportunities and new learning opportunities for pupils.
 Staff are all up to date with their safeguarding training.
-We have 4 DSLs in school FSW and HT are trained in mental health first aid CPD linked to safeguarding and safety helped to ensure our children are protected and safe Phonics training for staff and review day took place and this helped to further enhance any areas needed to ensure more pupils reach Thomas in animg for sharp and review day rook place and this heiped to fail the enhance any areas needed to ensure more pupils reach the expected level at the end of year 1.
-New phonics books purchased to help with the development of early reading.
+We have 4 DSLs in school FSW and Ht are trainined in mental first aid CPD linked to safeguarding and safety to ensure our children are protected and safe has been carried out.
+Phonics training for staff and review day took place and this helped to further enhance any areas needed to ensure more pupils reach the expected level at the end of year 1.
+New phonics books purchased to help with the development of early learning.
 Fund trips/experiences/ residential/ swimming/trips £440 All pupils given the same opportunities as their class peers.
 Pupil premium payments were subsided where needed.
 Trips subsidised to enable all pupils to participate in all activities/residential.
 Children enjoy the curriculum, clubs and coming to school, leading to improved wellbeing and academic achievement.
 This proven through book looks and pupil conferencing.
 Additional teachers to teach English, maths and science £13,000 Smaller groups for teaching, leading to more individual and targeted support.
-Lesson observation, book looks and talking to staff demonstrate that this is having a positive impact.
+Lesson observation, book looks and talking to staff emnstrate that this is having a positive impact.
 Teachers were able to really focus on year group's objectives and needs of the pupils in a more focussed way.
 Improved progress and targeted support in place.
-Science was taught discretely in year group - leading to better provision and support, particularly for practical sessions.
-After school clubs £200 A number of after school clubs have been subsided by pupil premium funding and TA support for SEMH to ensure they are included.
+Science taught discretely in year group - better provision and support, particularly for practical sessions.
+After school clubs £200 A number of after school clubs has een subsided by pupils premium funding and TA support for SEMH to ensure they are included.
 This has meant that more children can attend.
-This has helped to include children in all clubs and develop their social interactions.
+This has helped to include children in clubs and develop their social interactions.
 Well-being, social skills and relationships have improved for some pupils.
 Case studies demonstrate examples of this.
 Enjoyment of school increases and for children to speak positively about their school experience and learning.
-Movement, co-ordination and balance for some individuals has improved, leading to improved handwriting.
-Children gained new experiences and this improved social interactions and well-being and helped to improve attendance of several children.
-A significant number of children took part in a club across the school Growth mind-set and learning behaviours revised £50 Growth mind-set assemblies in class carried out so children realise that things are not always easy and they learn from mistakes.
-Learning behaviour have increase over the spring term.
-This is evident in lesson observations and drop ins.
-Pupils can talk about learning behaviours and what makes them a good learner.
-Rewards for good behaviour have been consistent and children have responded well to them.
-Monitoring shows good behaviour and attitude across the school for all children.
-Additional EP/ATS services purchased £300 Advice helped to improve provision for pupils - 2 new EHCPs were secured this year for pupils.
-This helped teachers to help plan intervention and apply new strategies.
-Professionals were pleased with the intervention the school was putting in place for the pupils.
-Release time for English and Maths lead £200 Co-ordinators monitored the PP and identified children for targeted support in Reading, Writing and Maths.
-CPD carried out and dissemination across the staff.
-20% LAP Attainment and progress of pupils remains broadly in line with non-pupil premium, although no national data this year.
+Movement, co-ordination and balance to be improved, leading to improved handwriting.
+Children gaining new experiences and this leads to improved knowledge and experiences that can be transferred in to reading comprehension and writing and topic work.
+Growth mind-set and learning behaviours revised £50 Growth mindset assemble Learning behaviour and super learner assembly Rewards for good learning behaviours Monitoring Additional EP/ATS services purchased £300 Advice leading to improved provision for pupils.
+Support for teachers to help plan intervention and apply new strategies.
+Release time for English and Maths lead £200 Co-ordinators highlight and monitor PP for targeted children in Reading, Writing and Maths and discuss these pupils with teachers, leading to support and CPD.
+Attainment and progress of pupils to increase.
 Action plans focus on the priorities of the school and actions implemented, leading to improved leadership and outcomes, particularly at KS 2.
-Parent workshops were given for phonics and KS 2 SATs enabling parents to have a greater understanding of the learning their children are undertaking.
-Attendance prizes £50 Rewards for good attendance as an incentive and award.
+Parent workshops Attendance prizes £50 Rewards for good attendance as an incentive and award.
 Raised self-esteem and confidence.
-Attendance remains good for pupil premium and in line with non-pupil premium.
-Pupil premium network meetings £100 Network with other pupil premium leads helped staff to look at good practise.
-Audit tool helped identify improvements needed.
-Total £25,340
+Pupil premium network meetings £100 Network with other pupil premium leads to look at good practise.